oisdk/site/about.markdown

 coding in [Haskell](http://haskell.org), [Idris](http://idris-lang.org), and
 [Agda](http://agda.readthedocs.io).

-I go by Oisín: it's pronounced "usheen", with an emphasis on the first syllable.
+I go by Oisín: it's pronounced "uh-sheen", with an emphasis on the first syllable.
 Kind of rhymes with machine.

 This site is generated using [Hakyll](https://jaspervdj.be/hakyll/), a fantastic static site generator written in Haskell.
 The source code for the site is